What Is An Art Therapist, And How Can They Help?

-Art therapists often use bipolar art therapy techniques in health and community settings to treat various mental health disorders.
+Art therapists often use creative and counseling techniques to treat various mental health disorders, including depression and post-traumatic stress disorder.
 They usually work with clients who live with a mental health disorder, need help in coping with daily stressors, and want to achieve a higher level of personal fulfillment through the healthy medium of creative self-expression.
-This type of therapist often encourages their clients to express themselves through art-making within a variety of mediums and then interpreting the art they create.
-Art therapy can be completed in person or online.
-If you want to learn more what is art therapy all about, continue reading this article.
+Board-certified art therapists often encourage their clients to express themselves through art-making within a variety of mediums and then interpreting the art they create.
+This form of counseling can be completed in person or online.

 AGUSTÍN FARIAS